DataCrafter20/DataCrafter20/README.md

 - 🧩 Multilingual: English, Venda, Zulu, Pedi
 - ⚽ Loves football for strategy and discipline
-- 💬 Always down to talk about data, innovation, or emerging tech!
+- 💬 Always down to talk about data, innovation or emerging tech!
-- 🧘 Currently practicing discipline and self-mastery through stoic principles

 ---